Gerber Baby Food Lawsuits

 The investigation results confirmed that Gerber and other commercial baby foods “are tainted with significant levels of toxic heavy metals, including arsenic, lead, cadmium, and mercury.”
 The Staff Report also noted that exposure to these contaminants harms infants’ neurological development and brain function.

 The Staff Report found unsafe levels of heavy metals in baby food products from seven of the largest manufacturers in the U.S., including Gerber, the world’s biggest baby food manufacturer.
-The Staff Report details the levels of toxins found in the various food brands based on testing.
-The levels of toxic metals in Gerber were lower than other major brands, but they were still well above the maximum safe levels set by the FDA.
+Based on testing, the Staff Report details the levels of toxins found in the various food brands.
+The levels of toxic metals in Gerber were lower than those in other major brands, but they were still well above the maximum safe levels set by the FDA.

 And, then again, according to the House Subcommittee’s report, Gerber agreed to provide limited data in response to the Subcommittee’s request for information regarding heavy metals in baby food.